Skip to Main Content

 • If the streaming content involves an interview, include that in the title if specifically stated.
 Otherwise, add it to the end of the citation after the access date.

-• When the title of a series and the site are the same, then the title of the site does not have to be repeated.
+• When the title of a series and the site are the same, the site's title does not have to be repeated.

 • If the streaming media content in question is a podcast episode, that should be noted as part of the program title for clarity.
-As with other media, citation elements may vary depending on how the podcast was accessed, whether through the web or a mobile device.
+As with other media, citation elements may vary depending on how the podcast was accessed, whether through the web or mobile.

 Format